01. Shipyard History

 Asbestos use all but stopped before the 1980s.
-However, people can still be exposed when working on ships maintained or built pre-1980.
-Visit our shipyards homepage for a list of shipyard duties that exposed people to asbestos.
+However, people can still be exposed at shipyards when working on ships maintained or built pre-1980.
+Various shipyard duties, including sanding or sawing pipes for installation, exposed workers to asbestos.

 03. Asbestos Lawsuits